Ensono/stacks-webapp-template/README.md

 We are leveraging [npm](https://www.npmjs.com/) for dependency management - follow the installation instructions for your OS [here](https://www.npmjs.com/get-npm).

-For package management, we are using [Lerna](https://lernajs.io) which can be installed using [npm](https://www.npmjs.com/package/lerna).

-We are using npx to execute and create the [template-cli](./packages/template-cli) [npx](https://www.npmjs.com/package/npx).
+## Contribution guidelines
+We enforce the use of [Conventional Commits](https://commitlint.js.org) with CommitLint at commit time.
+We also lint and test all code before committing.

+To link to an Azure Boards ticket, please include `AB#{id}` in your commit message. eg. `AB#1230`

 ## To start

 `npm install` to install the dev dependencies from the root.

-`npm run postinstall` to bootstrap the packages in the current Lerna repo.
-Installs all of their dependencies and links any cross-dependencies.
+This should invoke `npm run postinstall` automatically to bootstrap the packages in the current Lerna repo.
+Lerna installs all package dependencies and links any cross-dependencies.

 ## To create the sample app locally
+For package management, we are using [Lerna](https://lernajs.io) which can be installed using [npm](https://www.npmjs.com/package/lerna).

+We are using npx to execute and create the [template-cli](./packages/template-cli) [npx](https://www.npmjs.com/package/npx).

 See [template-cli](./packages/template-cli/README.md) for information.